 Go to Fluoridated PostCodes of the UK.

-A somewhat flawed piece of research carried out by Newcastle University demonstrated that both artificial and natural fluoride are bio-accumulative (bio-available).
-So even if one's human rights are not being flouted in naturally fluoridated regions, people living there still need to be concerned about health problems caused by calcium fluoride.
+A somewhat flawed piece of research carried out by Newcastle University tried to demonstrate that artificial and natural fluoride are equally bio-accumulative (bio-available).
+This is clearly not a scientific conclusion.
+However, the precautionary principle is required in cases such as this and people living in naturakl fluoride areas still need to be somewhat concerned about health problems caused by calcium fluoride.
 Newcastle Study

 In order to check the level of fluoride in the water supply, consult Severn Trent's water quality pages.
 Severn Trent Water Quality.